patches34/110-Spring2017-18/Schedule.md

   - [Adobe.com: Video and Animation Overview](https://helpx.adobe.com/photoshop/using/video-animation-overview.html)
   - [Adobe.com: Creating Frame Animations](http://helpx.adobe.com/photoshop/using/creating-frame-animations.html)

 - **[Thursday Exercise](weekly_materials/week11/animationExercise.md)** - This exercise will give you experience with creating animations in Photoshop.
 If you choose to work on this on your own rather than coming to class on Thursday, the URL for your finished animation must be submitted to the myCourses dropbox by the beginning of Thursday's class.
-If you come to class on Thursday, it is due by 6pm on Saturday, November 11th.
+If you come to class on Thursday, it is due by 6pm on Saturday, April 7th.

 ## <a name="week12">Week 12</a> (Apr 9-13): Digital Audio Concepts